balaji-balachandran/Toonify/README.md

 To run all the algorithms in this project, please navigate to the folder containing the Makefile and running it.
 Your output will be a Toonified image named 'toonified.png' in the backend/images folder.
 All the steps for this are written out below.

+A video explanation of our project is attached as an mp4 file in the repository.

 cd backend

 make exec